backdrop-contrib/bueditor/README.txt

 - THEME BUTTONS
 A theme button is a special type of button that just inserts html into editor interface for theming purposes.
 It can be used to insert separators, line breaks or any html code in order to achieve the themed editor interface.
-For a button to be considered as a theme button it should have a title starting with "tpl:".
+For a button to be considered a theme button it should have a title starting with "tpl:".
 Having this title, the button is processed to insert a piece of html code that is included in button content and button icon(or caption).
 A theme button, regarding its content, can also be a js or php button at the same time.